xyproto/elfinfo/README.md

 Tiny program for emitting only the most basic information about an ELF file.

-Can detect the compiler used to compile even a stripped binary for Go, GCC and FPC.
+Can detect the compiler used for compiling a given binary, even if it is stripped.
+The following languages/compilers are supprted:

+* GCC
+* Clang
+* FPC
+* OCaml
+* Go
+* TCC (compiler name only, TCC does not store the version number in the executables)
+* Rust (for stripped executables, only the compiler name and GCC version used for linking are available)

-Installation (development version):
+## Installation (development version)

     go get github.com/xyproto/elfinfo

-Example usage:
+## Example usage

     $ elfinfo -c sh
     GCC 8.1.1

     $ elfinfo /usr/bin/ls
     /usr/bin/ls: stripped=true, compiler=GCC 8.2.0, byteorder=LittleEndian, machine=Advanced Micro Devices x86-64

+## General info

 * Version: 0.7
 * License: MIT